Deon Fourie (army general)

-Deon Francois Schonland Fourie (17 November 1932 – 10 September 2025) was a South African officer, academic, military historian and heraldist.
+Deon François Schönland Fourie (17 November 1932 – 10 September 2025) was a South African officer, academic, military historian and heraldist.
 He served in the South African Defence Force (SADF), where he commanded the Pretoria Armour Regiment from 1975 to 1980, and was later promoted to brigadier general, serving as Director Citizen Force Liaison.

 In parallel with his military service, Fourie held a long-standing academic appointment as professor of strategic studies at the University of South Africa (UNISA) from 1968 to 1997.

 Fourie was also known for his decades-long voluntary leadership within the Order of St John, serving in national roles including Vice Chancellor of the Priory in South Africa.
 In recognition of this service, he was appointed a Bailiff Grand Cross of the Order in 2021.

 From 1995 to 1997, Fourie chaired the Heraldry Council, a statutory body advising the South African government on heraldic matters.

 Early life and education

 Fourie was born in Johannesburg and raised in Sabie, Lichtenburg, and Pietersburg (now Polokwane), where he completed his schooling.
 He later studied at the University of Natal in Durban and the University of the Witwatersrand.